Mario Díaz-Balart

 After Representative Alcee Hastings's death in April 2021, Díaz-Balart became the dean (or longest-serving member) of Florida's congressional delegation.

 Early life, education, and early political career

 Díaz-Balart was born in 1961 in Fort Lauderdale, to Cuban parents, the late Cuban politician Rafael Díaz-Balart, and his wife, Hilda Caballero Brunet.

 He is a member of the Díaz-Balart family: His aunt, Mirta Díaz-Balart, was the first wife of Cuban president Fidel Castro.
 Her son, and his cousin, was Fidel Ángel "Fidelito" Castro Díaz-Balart.
-His uncle is the Cuban-Spanish painter Waldo Díaz-Balart.
+His uncle was the Cuban-Spanish painter Waldo Díaz-Balart.
 His brother Lincoln Díaz-Balart represented Florida's 21st District from 1993 to 2011.
 He has two other brothers, José Díaz-Balart, a journalist, and Rafael Díaz-Balart, a banker.

 He studied political science at the University of South Florida before beginning his public service career as an aide to then-Miami Mayor Xavier Suárez in 1985.
 In the same year, he changed his political party affiliation from Democratic to Republican.